 It was much like the TV show, Chopped, only we worked in small groups, had only fifteen minutes, no baskets and just two ingredients (avocados and pasta), none of which were a “mystery.” 😉

-- 1/4 cup roughly chopped lemon supremes here's how to cut citrus into supremes
+- 1/4 cup roughly chopped lemon supremes (click here for how to cut supremes)

-- 2 tablespoons finely chopped chipotle peppers in adobe sauce
+- 2 tablespoons chipotle peppers in adobe sauce, finely chopped

 - 1/2 teaspoon granulated sugar